joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/05/22/us/officer-partying-fake-injury.html

 **What We Know About the Accused Gunman in Washington**\
-`The suspect, Elias Rodriguez, has been charged with gunning down two Israeli Embassy workers outside a Jewish museum in Washington.
+`The suspect, Elias Rodriguez, was charged with gunning down two Israeli Embassy workers outside a Jewish museum in Washington.
 Here is what we know about him.`\
 https://nytimes.com/2025/05/22/us/politics/dc-shooting-suspect-israel-embassy-aides.html

 **Brendan Shanahan's 11-year Maple Leafs odyssey: Vision, hope, stubborn belief and failure**\